seqscope/NovaScope-exemplary-downstream-analysis/README.md

-# NovaScope-exemplary-downstream-analysis
+# Guide for NovaScope Exemplary Downstream Analysis

-## Step-by-step Tutorial
+## Step-by-Step Instructions

-0. Follow the `step0-getstarted.md` to install the required softwares and datasets, and prepare input files.
+0. Begin with `step0-getstarted.md` to install all necessary software and datasets, and to prepare your input files.

-1. Proprocess the input datasets.
+1. Preprocess your input datasets using the following command:
+2.
     ```bash
     ./step1-preprocess.sh ./input_data_and_params.txt
     ```

-2. Opt for either LDA factorization or Seurat clustering to proceed.
-Execute the relevant steps as follows:
+2. Next, choose between LDA factorization and Seurat clustering for further analysis.
+Follow the respective instructions:

     **(a) LDA Factorization**:

+    Execute LDA factorization by running:

     ```bash
     ./step2a-LDA.sh ./input_data_and_params.txt
     ```

-    (b) **Seurat factorization**.

-    This process involves interactive decision points requiring parameter adjustments.
-Follow these steps:
+    **(b) Seurat Clustering**:

+    Seurat clustering involves interactive steps for parameter fine-tuning.
+Proceed as follows:

     ```
-    # 1) Start the Seurat analysis:
+    # Begin Seurat analysis:
     ./step2b-Seurat-01-hexagon.sh ./input_data_and_params.txt

-    # 2) Review the density plot to determine the nFeature_RNA cutoff.
-Update this in input_data_and_params.txt.
+    # Analyze the density plot to set the nFeature_RNA cutoff.
+Update this in the parameters file.

-    # 3) Clustering:
+    # Execute clustering:
     ./step2b-Seurat-02-clustering.sh ./input_data_and_params.txt

-    # 4) Assess the Dim and Spatial plots to select the appropriate clustering resolution.
+    # Review Dimensionality and Spatial plots to choose a clustering resolution.

-    # 5) Prepare a model file.
+    # Generate a model file:
     ./step2b-Seurat-03-convert.sh ./input_data_and_params.txt
     ```

-3. Pixel-level Spatial decoding.
+3. Perform Pixel-level Spatial Decoding:
+4.
     ```
     ./step3-transform.sh ./input_data_and_params.txt
     ./step4-decoding.sh ./input_data_and_params.txt
     ```

-# Notes:
+# Notes

-* This example case uses the X as major axis as it is the longer axis.
-The sort and tabix steps thoroughout this downstream analysis are based on X axis.
+* This tutorial assumes the X-axis as the primary axis due to its greater length.
+Sorting and tabix steps are thus aligned with the X-axis in this downstream analysis.